Elevated Wall Street 'fear gauge' shows doubts about stock market rebound

 A better indicator of volatility expectations may be VIX futures rather than the VIX itself, which is not traded, said Don Dale, chief risk strategist at Equity Risk Control Group.

-Front-month VIX futures, which expire in mid-April and reflect expectations for volatility in the month following that date, have fallen even more significantly than the VIX in the past week-and-a-half.
-They were last trading at 51.45.
+Front-month VIX futures VXc1, which expire in mid-April and reflect expectations for volatility in the month following that date, have fallen even more significantly than the VIX in the past week-and-a-half.
+They were last trading at 51.1.